KRBYdesign/PortableTimeClock/README.md

 ---

-Aside from Barcode.js, and the Node Modules, all code featured in this project is written by myself.
+Aside from [Barcode.js](https://github.com/lindell/JsBarcode), and the Node Modules, all code featured in this project is written by myself.

+I want to give a shout out to Robert Evans, host of the podcast [Behind the Bastards](https://google.com), for putting out the 5-part banger, "G. Gordon Liddy, the Fascist Behind Watergate".
+Your tongue and cheek humor got me through the process of learning asynchronous functions.